tigerbeetle/tigerbeetle/docs/operating/docker.md

 #### `error: SystemResources`

-If you get `error: SystemResources` when running TigerBeetle in Docker on macOS, the container is blocking tigerbeetle from locking memory which is necessary for io_uring and optionally to avoid kernel swap bypassing TigerBeetle's storage fault tolerance.
+If you get `error: SystemResources` when running TigerBeetle in Docker on macOS, the container may be blocking TigerBeetle from locking memory, which is necessary both for io_uring and to prevent the kernel's use of swap from bypassing TigerBeetle's storage fault tolerance.

 #### Allowing MEMLOCK